 Structure & Governance

 The broad set of changes needed to deliver integrated care at a regional or national level presents a significant challenge.
-It needs multi-year programmes with excellent change management, funding and communications, and the power to influence and (sometimes) mandate new working practices.
+It needs multi-year programmes with efficient change management, funding and communications, and the power to influence and (sometimes) mandate new working practices.
 This means alignment of purpose across diverse organisations and professions, and the willingness to collaborate and put the interest of the overall care system above individual incentives.
-It also 3 means managing the introduction of eHealth services to enable integrated care in a way that makes them easy to use, reliable, secure, and acceptable to care professionals and citizens alike.
+It also means managing the introduction of technology enabled care services in a way that makes them easy to use, reliable, secure, and acceptable to care professionals and citizens alike.

 - Managing successful eHealth innovation within a properly funded, multi-year transformation programme.